Football player

 A football player or footballer is a sportsperson who plays one of the different types of football.
-The main types of football are association football, American football, Canadian football, Australian rules football, Gaelic football, rugby league and rugby union.
+The main types of football are association football, American football, Canadian football, Australian rules football, Gaelic football, rugby league, and rugby union.

-It has been estimated that there are 250 million association football players in the world, and many play the other forms of football.
+It has been estimated that there are 250 million association football players in the world, and many play other forms of football.

 Career

 Jean-Pierre Papin has described football as a "universal language".
 Footballers across the world and at almost any level may regularly attract large crowds of spectators, and players are the focal points of widespread social phenomena such as association football culture.

-Footballers generally begin as amateurs and the best players progress to become professional players.
+Footballers usually begin as amateurs and the best players progress to become professional players.
 Normally they start at a youth team (any local team) and from there, based on skill and talent, scouts offer contracts.
 Once signed, some learn to play better football and a few advance to the senior or professional teams.

-Wages
+Pay

-Wages in some top leagues are significantly higher than in other jobs.
-Players in the Premier League earn average wages of about $1 million per year.
-In the wealthiest clubs in European football leagues, some players earn an average wage up to $6 to $8 million per year.
-The best players of those clubs can earn up to $70 million per year.
+Pay in some top men's leagues is significantly higher than in other jobs.
+Players in the Premier League earn an average of $3 million per year.
+In the wealthiest clubs in European football leagues, men earn an average $7.19 million per year.
+The best players of those clubs can earn up to $260 million per year.